 Most irons are labelled with a number indicating their loft.
 The higher the number, the higher the loft.
 Therefore, a matched set of irons will have a regular progressive increase in loft throughout the set.
 However, this may differ from one set to another due to design considerations that can affect launch angle and distance.
 In addition, modern iron sets range in number from 0 through 12.
 The most common iron sets range is 3 through 9.

 Wedges are the subclass of irons with higher lofts than most numbered irons.
 Mostly, these shots require short distance, a high launch angle, and/or high backspin to reduce roll distance.
 In 1931, Gene Sarazen invented the first sand wedge.

 In addition, the wedge features a wide sole that helps to prevent the club head from digging into soft turf or sand.
 Likewise, other high lofted irons include this same wide sole to make them easier to hit.

 WGS’ primary goal is to have its customers completely satisfied with their golf equipment purchases.
 Furthermore, WGS prides itself on offering the absolute lowest prices available on the Internet!
 It offers free ground shipping on all orders over $99.
 Some exclusions may apply.
-Therefore, click here and get the golf club deals you want. http://www.anrdoezrs.net/links/8268793/type/dlg/https://www.worldwidegolfshops.com/
+Therefore, to get the golf club deals you want: Click here ⇒ http://www.anrdoezrs.net/links/8400904/type/dlg/https://www.worldwidegolfshops.com/golf-clubs/31/category